Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Are Cultural Biases Consistent Across Languages and LLMs?

 \paragraph{Setup.} Using the contexts from \texttt{Camellia-QA}, we construct Asian and Western test sets in each language.
 For each context, we replace the \texttt{[MASK]} with 50 randomly sampled entities, in a similar manner to our earlier experiment for sentiment association (\S\ref{subsec:sentiment-association}).
 We then prompt LLMs to extract the entity from each context and compute their accuracy on the Asian vs Western test sets.

-\paragraph{Results.} Figure~\ref{fig:results-qa} shows the average accuracy achieved by LLMs for each Asian language.
-We observe a consistent trend where \textbf{LLMs generally achieve higher accuracy in extracting entities associated with each Asian culture rather than Western-associated entities}.
-There are a few cases showing the opposite behavior, specifically in Vietnamese and Urdu, where the Llama and Qwen models achieve better accuracy on Western entities than Pakistani and Vietnamese entities.
+\paragraph{Results.} Figure~\ref{fig:results-qa} shows the accuracies achieved by LLMs.
+We find many cases where LLMs generally achieve higher accuracy in extracting the native Asian entities rather than Western ones.
+A few languages show the opposite behavior, specifically in Vietnamese and Urdu, where Llama and Qwen achieve higher accuracy on Western entities.